 This isn’t a perfect science, as human error can affect the supply chain.
 Where possible, we work directly with publishers and distributors to make sure customers have the very best experience with us.’’

 Furthermore, Green Man Gaming opted to include sourcing details for every single game on the platform stating whether the game originated from Green Man Gaming, authorized third-party resellers, or from the publishers themselves.

-The bottom line: disgruntled users and overcautious publishers stigmatized Green Man Gaming with derogatory epithets alluding to inexistent shady actions, which warranted the platform unwarranted negative press.
+The bottom line: disgruntled users and overcautious publishers stigmatized Green Man Gaming with derogatory epithets alluding to non-existent shady actions, which supplied the platform with unwanted negative press.

-In many ways, much of the negativity directed towards Green Man Gaming stems from the confusion caused by the controversy and the legacy of this is best exemplified by you reading this article today.
-Beyond a common sense trust check of the platform, you’ve more than likely stumbled across disparaging forum posts or news articles.
+In many ways, much of the negativity directed towards Green Man Gaming stems from the confusion caused by the controversy, and the legacy of this is best exemplified by you reading this article today.

 Legit or Not?